gecche/laravel-policy-builder/README.md

 #### `beforeAcl` Gate method

-The standard Laravel's Gate has a `before` method for registering "before" callbacks to be processed before ability or policy methods.
-In the same way the extended Gate has a `beforeAcl` method for registering "beforeAcl" callbacks.
+Laravel's Gate has a `before` method for registering "before" callbacks to be processed before ability or policy methods.
+ In the same way the PolicyBuilder has a `beforeAcl` method for registering "beforeAcl" callbacks.
   Whereas the "before" callbacks must return either a boolean value or null, the "beforeAcl" callbacks must return either an Eloquent Builder or null.

-  Note that no "afterAcl" callbacks are handled by the package.

 #### `beforeAcl` Policy method

 Like the above `beforeAcl` method, also into single policies a `beforeAcl` method could be defined.